Plofland/HollowKnightProductLandingPage/README.md

 - [] Make it so that the background image scrolls with page (background-attachment: scroll (the default)) but becomes fixed when we reach the bottom of the background image

+- [] NavBar Links have a hover effect

 ###Responsiveness

 - [] Make it so that the nav links will scale down when the window is scaled down